-For the best view, click on the “maximise page” button above (second from right).
+For the best view, click on the “full screen” button above (second from right).

 Click HERE to buy a copy.

 This is a broad and all-embracing collection of poetry classics.
 It will be enjoyed by children of all ages.
 It ranges from the simplest nursery rhymes to profound poetry on themes of love and death.
 The 237 poems cover all areas of life and nature: as Mirabel Guinness writes, “I have included as many poems as possible, and there are all sorts: humour, fun, mystery, as well as action poems, romance, songs and ballads… Some might seem not important enough or too common and others too obscure; but they all have a reason for being included.”